Asbestoseal BBA Approved Asbestos Roof Coating

 The life expectancy of an asbestos or fibre cement roof is 25 to 40 years (according to RICS) and many are now at, or near the end of their economic life, suffering from a range of issues.

-For a coating to be successful, it must tackle all of the problems that are generally associated with this type of roof.
+For a roof coating to be successful, it must tackle all of the problems that are generally associated with this type of roof.

 The Asbestoseal system comprises three main components to achieve this;